 History of the North of England Irish Terrier Club

-The Club was formed at a meeting held at the Manchester Show in March 1906.
+The Club, the oldest surviving Irish Terrier Club in Britain, was formed at a meeting held at the Manchester Show in March 1906.
 It has remained active since, although with some interruptions caused by world and other events, and has been predominantly centred in the Manchester area.
 Those present at the inaugural meeting, and the first Officers appointed represented many of the most influential breeders and exhibitors of the time.
 Throughout it has always concentrated on the practical aspects of breeding, preparing and handling Irish Terriers.

 Ch MILE END MUDDLER